 The rest of the year besides the sugaring months, our sugar house is turned in to an educational display building with an 8 minute video that shows the syrup making process along with exhibits to show how it takes 40 gallons of sap to make one gallon of syrup.

 Sugarbush Farm is located 5 miles outside Woodstock on a town maintained gravel road.
 During snow and ice storms and sometimes during the early spring it would be beneficial to have all wheel or 4 wheel drive or good snow tires.
 To check our road conditions please call 800-281-1757.
 Usually after a snow storm the road is sanded and is safe for regular cars.
-During summer and fall roads always well maintained.
+During the summer and fall the road is always well maintained.

 Most folks spend about an hour at the farm including about 10-15 minutes to taste various varieties of cheese and the 4 grades of maple syrup along with explanations about storage, uses and traveling.
 The sugar house self tour takes from 10 minutes to a lot longer if you want to read and look at each exhibit.
 The maple walk in the woods is about 15 minutes and shows how maple trees grow and are tapped.
 Our farm store usually has jams and mustards to sample and is stocked with Vermont products from over 50 little businesses, so your shopping depends on your needs and time frame.
 We are about 10 minutes from both Woodstock and Quechee where you will find more attractions, restaurants and shopping.